superpowers04/Super-Engine/example_mods/readme.txt

 MAKING CHARACTERS:
 	Note that Super Engine characters ARE NOT compatible with Psych Engine characters.
 The json format might look alike but they're completely different.
-	Loading a Super Engine character in Psych will crash and vice versa Psych Engine character support is not a priority since importing characters normally works perfectly fine with Psych characters
+	Loading a Super Engine character in Psych will crash.
+	Some characters might load in Super Engine, however they won't have offsets and you'll probably have to edit them Psych Engine character support is not a priority since importing characters normally works perfectly fine with Psych characters

 	Importing the characters: